wblabio/wgact/src/readme.txt

 * Twitter Ads Pixel with Purchase and all Remarketing Events
 * Pinterest Ads Pixel with Purchase and all Remarketing Events
 * Snapchat Ads Pixel with Purchase and all Remarketing Events
+* TikTok Ads Pixel with Purchase and all Remarketing Events
 * Advanced Order Deduplication

 Have a look at the full feature list over [here](https://docs.woopt.com/wgact/#/features?id=available-features).